stetic/gce-puppet-lamp-examples/README.md

-# How to automate Google Compute Engine with Puppet: Highly Available LAMP Stack with MongoDB
+# Example manifests for "How to automate Google Compute Engine with Puppet"

 A collection of Puppet manifest examples from our blog post [How to automate Google Compute Engine with Puppet:
 Highly Available LAMP Stack with MongoDB](https://www.4stats.de/developer/google-compute-engine-puppet-lamp.html).